telerik/ajax-docs/api/server/Telerik.Web.UI/RadTabStrip.md

             		while the P:Telerik.Web.UI.RadTab.Value Valueproperty is used to store any additional data about the tab, such as data passed to the postback event associated with the tab.
 When clicked, a tab can navigate to another Web page indicated by the P:Telerik.Web.UI.RadTab.NavigateUrl NavigateUrlproperty.
+                You can find information on the server API of RadTabStrip at https://docs.telerik.com/devtools/aspnet-ajax/controls/tabstrip/server-side-programming/events Events.

 ## Inheritance Hierarchy